The ERP industry is in transition. Companies that have legacy ERP system implementations with larger vendors like...

 Darren Roos: There's a tremendous amount of change in the ERP industry, and what I've observed is that not all of that change is necessarily focused on what the customer wants.
 The mega-vendors are driven more by their investor interests rather than their customers' interests.
 That means they make decisions and drive the technology and business in a direction which is not always consistent with what customers want.

 For example, I don't think that most customers in the manufacturing space are necessarily dying for another upgrade.
-They're not begging for the complexity that's being introduced into their world by their providers.
+They're not begging for the complexity that's being into their world by their providers.

 How does IFS fit into the current ERP industry?